This is a post out of the 31 Days of Morning Circles. You can find the main page for this series here.

-Even though we do quite a bit of singing throughout the morning circle, once a week, I add a more formal musical element to the circle.
+Even though we do quite a bit of singing throughout the morning circle, I add a more formal musical element to the circle once a week.

 Note: If you’re reading this series for the first time, I suggest you look at the daily structure post to understand the routine we follow in our morning circle.

 The simplest way to include music is with percussion instruments.
-We have a modest collection of instruments, but they are used in a variety of ways, so my son never gets bored with them.
+We have a modest collection of instruments, but they are used in various ways, so my son never gets bored with them.

 Rhythm sticks get used the most because they offer such a pure sound.
 My son doesn’t always tolerate instruments with high pitches, so rhythm sticks provide the gentle, natural sound we both can work with.

-Ensure your child can hold rhythm sticks while you hold your own set.
-If he can’t, hold his set along with him (hand-over-hand)
+Ensure the child can hold rhythm sticks while you hold your own set.
+If they can’t, hold their set along with them (hand-over-hand, with consent),

-- tap a rhythm, ask your child to repeat
+- Tap a rhythm, and ask the child to repeat

-- tap loud and soft, ask your child to repeat
+- Tap loud and soft, and ask the child to repeat

-- tap your child’s favorite objects (like a car, a doll, a book), ask your child to imitate
+- Tap the child’s favorite objects (like a car, a doll, a book), and ask the child to imitate

-What music activities can you include in your main activity part of your morning circle?
+What music activities can you include in the main activity part of your morning circle?